-Donovan Raiola is in his second season with the Bears after being hired as the club’s assistant offensive line coach on February 27, 2018.
-Raiola, a three-time all-Big Ten honorable mention center at Wisconsin in 2003-05, also possesses four years of coaching experience at the collegiate level.
+Donovan Raiola enters his third season with the Bears in 2020 after originally joining the club as an assistant offensive line coach on February 27, 2018.
+Raiola, a three-time all-Big Ten honorable mention center at Wisconsin from 2003-05, also possesses four years of coaching experience at the collegiate level.

-Under Railoa’s guidance, the Bears offensive line allowed just 33 sacks in 2018, tied for the third fewest in the NFC (Rams), behind the Panthers (32) and Saints (20).
+Under Railoa's guidance in 2018, the Bears offensive line allowed just 33 sacks, tied for the third fewest in the NFC (Rams), behind the Panthers (32) and Saints (20).
 As an offensive unit, the Bears averaged 26.3 ppg, fourth-best in the NFC, and scored 24 or more points 11 times in 2018, the most since score 24+ points in 11 games in 1995.

 Raiola also spent time in the NFL as a player, signing contracts with the St. Louis Rams (2006-08), Pittsburgh Steelers (2007), Seattle Seahawks (2008), Arizona Cardinals (2009) Chicago Bears (2009) and Tampa Bay Buccaneers (2010).
 Raiola also played parts of two seasons with the Omaha Nighthawks (2010-11) of the United Football League.